 About three weeks prior to an Update, NetDocuments will post on the Support Site an Announcement that includes details about the Update.
 These Update Notes contain information related to the new features, updated client software, and major bug fixes included in the Update.

-Beginning with the release of 17.2 in September 2017, we have implemented a flexible update model.
+At the current time, NetDocuments provides a flexible update model.
 Your organization will have the flexibility to choose your go-live date for any given release, within a pre-determined window.
-Our new flexible update model allows each customer more control over timing when transitioning to new releases.
+Our flexible update model allows each customer more control over timing when transitioning to new releases.
 This process accommodates customers with policies that prohibit changes to vital systems during critical times of the year (such as year-end or tax season).

 Unless you have some users who are testing the beta, there is no need to adjust your Hosts file or DNS server in order to make the transition to the Update.